 Set the wide execution character set, used for wide string and character constants.
-The default is UTF-32 or UTF-16, whichever corresponds to the width of wchar\t.
-As with '-fexec-charset', charset can be any encoding supported by the system's iconv library routine; however, you will have problems with encodings that do not fit exactly in wchar\t.
+The default is one of UTF-32BE, UTF-32LE, UTF-16BE, or UTF-16LE, whichever corresponds to the width of wchar_t and the big-endian or littleendian byte order being used for code generation.
+As with '-fexec-charset', charset can be any encoding supported by the system's iconv library routine; however, you will have problems with encodings that do not fit exactly in wchar_t.